gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-arguments/profiler-fn-enter-arguments.md

 ```

 # Get Pointer to function arguments
 From what I have understand, the `argumentInfo` points to an struct that describes memory blocks with parameters.
-The reason fpr this is that parameters are not accessible in an continuous memoryblock but are split up for technical reasons.
+The reason for this is that parameters are not accessible in an continuous memory block but are split up for technical reasons.
 - `argumentInfo->numRanges` is the amount of such blocks
 - `argumentInfo->ranges` is an array of data